Behavior modification: Uncontrollable diabetes Type 2

 Drawing upon Bandura's self-efficacy theory, which has proven effective in programs aimed at promoting health-related behavioral modifications in adults with diabetes, various interventions have been implemented.
 These interventions incorporate group counseling, group discussions, and an empowerment process, all geared towards encouraging individuals to adopt healthy dietary practices, adhere to medication regimens, and engage in regular exercise, with the goal of improving glycemic levels.
 Notably, the outcomes of these programs have demonstrated promising advancements, with improvements observed in self-efficacy and trends towards significance in hemoglobin A1c levels.

 Residential treatment

 Behavior modification programs form the core of many residential treatment facility programs.
 They have shown success in reducing recidivism for adolescents with conduct problems and adult offenders.
+Though use of these facilities for adolescents is a controversial practice.
 One particular program that is of interest is teaching-family homes (see Teaching Family Model), which is based on a social learning model that emerged from radical behaviorism.
 These particular homes use a family style approach to residential treatment, which has been carefully replicated over 700 times.
 Recent efforts have seen a push for the inclusion of more behavior modification programs in residential re-entry programs in the U.S. to aid prisoners in re-adjusting after release.